smarttradeapp/django_cbtools/docs/tutorial.rst

 * ``abstract = True`` this is to avoud django migration tool to take care about changes in the couchbase models.
 * ``doc_type = 'article'`` is the field you have to define.
-This is the way django_couchbase stores the type of the objects.
+This is the way Django CBtools stores the type of the objects.
 This value is stored in the database.
 * ``uid_prefix = 'atl'`` this is an optional prefix for the ``uid`` of the document.
   Having prefix for the ``uid`` help a lot to debug the application.
 For example you